 Sally remained a widow for about two years and then in the mid-1830s, she was joined in holy matrimony with widower Thomas R. King (1807-1861), son of John Christopher and Delilah “Hiley” (Rush) King, also of Turkeyfoot Township.
 (The Younkin and King clans were close, and Sally’s brother Henry married Thomas’ sister Mary.)

-Their eight known children were Freeman King, Susan Elder, Alexander King, Amanda Rodman, Nancy King, Sarah A. King, Josephine King and Anna A. King.
+Sarah and Thomas produced eight known children of their own -- Freeman King, Susan Elder, Alexander King, Amanda Rodman, Nancy Leichliter Conn, Sarah A. King, Josephine King and Anna A. King.

 Sally's father passed away in August 1843.
 A few weeks later, an estate sale was held to dispose of inventory from his farm and home.
 Thomas attended the event and purchased a shovel, bees (second choice), hogs (first choice) and a beef cow.

-When the federal census was taken in 1850, the Kings resided as farmers in Upper Turkeyfoot.
+When the federal census was taken in 1850, the Kings resided on a farm in Upper Turkeyfoot.
 All seven of the children were in the household, ranging in age from 18 to 2.
-Michael Weimer, a 21-year-old blacksmith, also lived under their roof that year.
+Sally's son Michael Weimer, a 21-year-old blacksmith, also lived under their roof that year.
 Their near neighbors included 82-year-old widow Rebecca King and, several farms away, Sally's widowed mother and married brother Frederick F. Younkin and his family.

 Sadly, having borne 11 children, Sally died at age 46 on July 29, 1854.
 She was laid to rest in the family cemetery on the Younkin farm.